jihyukkim-nlp/CollectiveKD/README.md

 **[Jihyuk Kim, Minsoo Kim, and Seung-won Hwang.
 Collective Relevance Labeling for Passage Retrieval.
 NAACL'22]()**.

-Our implementation is adapted from [ColBERT](https://github.com/stanford-futuredata/ColBERT)'s implementation.
-Thanks to the contributors of ColBERT :)
+Our implementation is adapted from [ColBERT](https://github.com/stanford-futuredata/ColBERT) and [ColBERT-PRF](https://github.com/terrierteam/pyterrier_colbert).
+Thanks to the contributors for the awesome codes! :)

 ## Data format